IlanaB11/UV-Vis-Analysis/README.md

 Plot absorbance vs. wavelength in static (matplotlib) or interactive (plotly)

 ## File Controls
-Dropped Trials: How many columns of data are excluded from normalization <br>
+Baseline Trials: How many columns of data are excluded from normalization <br> Contains Unit Rows: Drops the first row containing unit values <br> Wavelength Column Repeats: Drops every other column to remove duplicates <br>

+It is possible to upload mulitple files as long as they all require the same controls and the same range of wavelengths.

 ## Graph Features
 Minnimum Wavelength: Lower bound of the x-axis (default 300 nm) <br>